 After obtaining a Masters degree in Business Economics at the Free University of Amsterdam, Peter was working as a Phd-student in the department of Finance and Investments of the Tinbergen Institute.
 Following this, Peter continued his career in various positions in the financial industry.
 His professional experiences includes positions at Van Meer James Capel (Corporate Finance), Delta Lloyd Bank (Private Banking, Investment Analyst), Banque Paribas Netherlands and Theodoor Gilissen Bankiers (Investment Strategist).
 Peter then joined as partner/investment strategist at Wealth Management Partners.
 From this last position he was asked to act as Chief Investment Officer (CIO) for a renowned international Single Family Office in Antwerp/Brussels (AtlasInvest).
-In his capacity of founder of Quant-Capital Partners and Assetgrip – Dedicated Family Office Software, Peter successfully guided a second family in establishing its internal asset management/family office organization.
+In his capacity of founder of Quant-Capital Partners and Assetgrip – Dedicated Family Office Software, Peter successfully guided a second and third family in establishing its internal asset management/family office organization.

 In Tonko Gast, Peter found a like-minded partner who shared the deeply rooted ambition to demystify assumed financial complexity, using proprietary software to make this complexity transparent.

 In addition to his Masters degree in business economics, Peter holds a VBA degree (cum laude).